Adarsh01208/event_planner/README.md

 Certainly!
-Here's the revised README file without the image:
+Here's the revised README file with added sections for contribution guidelines and license:

 ---